 In conjunction with our purchase of the capital stock of Heritage Holdings, the 4,426,916 common units held by Heritage Holdings were converted into 4,426,916 class E units.
-The class E units generally do not have any voting rights and are not entitled to vote on the proposals to make the class D units and special units convertible into common units.
+The class E units generally do not have any voting rights and are not entitled to vote on the Listing Proposal, the Special Unit Proposal or the Unit Plan Proposal.
 These class E units are entitled to aggregate cash distributions equal to 11.1% of the total amount of cash distributed to all unitholders, including the class E unitholders, up to \$2.82 per unit per year.
 In the event of our termination and liquidation, the class E units will be allocated 1% of any gain upon liquidation and will be allocated any loss upon liquidation to the same extent as common units.
 After the allocation of such amounts, the class E units will be entitled to the balance in their capital accounts, as adjusted for such termination and liquidation.
+The terms of the class E units were determined in order to provide us with the opportunity to minimize the impact to us of our ownership of Heritage Holdings, including the \$104 million in deferred tax liabilities of Heritage Holdings that we inherited in connection with our purchase of Heritage Holdings.
 The class E units are treated as treasury stock for accounting purposes because they are owned by our wholly-owned subsidiary, Heritage Holdings.
-Because the class E units are not entitled to receive any allocation of partnership income, gain, loss, deduction or credit that is attributable to our ownership of Heritage Holdings, such amounts will instead be allocated to our general partner in accordance with its respective interest and the remainder to our unitholders other than the holders of class E units in proportion to their respective interests.
+Due to the ownership of the class E units by this corporate subsidiary, the payment of distributions on the class E units will result in annual tax payments by Heritage Holdings at corporate federal income tax rates, which tax payments will reduce the amount of cash that would otherwise be available for distribution to us, as the owner of Heritage Holdings.
+Because distributions on the class E units will be available to us as the owner of Heritage Holdings, those funds will be available, after payment of taxes, for our general partnership purposes, including to satisfy working capital requirements, for the repayment of outstanding debt and to make distributions to our unitholders.
+Because the class E units are not entitled to receive any allocation of partnership income, gain, loss, deduction or credit that is attributable to our ownership of Heritage Holdings, such amounts will instead be allocated to our general partner in accordance with its respective interest and the remainder to our unitholders other than the holders of class E units, pro rata.
+In the event our partnership distributions exceed \$2.82 per unit annually, all such amount in excess thereof will be available for distribution to unitholders other than the holders of class E units in proportion to their respective interests.